-Autism Spectrum Disorder (ASD) can be diagnosed as early as 24 months, but is often not diagnosed until around or after age 4.
+Autism Spectrum Disorder (ASD) can be diagnosed as early as 24 months, but is often not diagnosed until around age 4, or after age 4.
 This is sometimes due to lack of awareness of early symptoms by caregivers, educators, and healthcare practitioners.
-Click here to view a checklist of early red flags for autism in children 18 months to 2 years old.
+View a checklist of early red flags for autism in children 18 months to 2 years old.
 If your child is displaying 4 or more symptoms, consultation with your child’s doctor or with a psychologist is recommended.
 Early diagnoses lead to early intervention, which is shown by research to have a significant impact on the outcomes for children with ASD.

 These assessments usually involve:

 – Detailed background interviews

 – Cognitive assessment